benkyli/Rumination-Stroop-Data-Analysis/README.md

 # Data Analysis of the Impacts of Emotional Processing and Rumination on the Emotional Stroop task

 #### This repository contains the data analysis done for my thesis on the effects of emotional processing and rumination on the Stroop task.
-The experiment was hosted on PsyToolKit, and the data files were generated from the experiment.
+The experiment was hosted on PsyToolKit and participants were recruited through Prolific.

 ## Data Files
 #### *data.csv* contains the scores for the rumination surveys and other important participant data.